This Marine Steam Boilers Heavy Fuel Oil System is designed to supply two

 the shut off valves open.

-- Smoke density meter
+- Smoke density monitor

 High smoke density indicates deficiency of air.